 I graduated summa cum laude from the Fairleigh Dickinson University honors program, obtaining both my Bachelor’s degree and Master’s degree in Applied Social and Community Psychology in the same four-year period.
 I was the Editor-in-Chief of my college newspaper for all but my first and last semesters.
 It’s funny that I make my living based more on my extracurricular activities than my degrees, but social psychology is an invaluable background in today’s social media world.

 Business Brags, aka They Hired Me, and You Should Too

-As a writer an editor, my company Phenomenal Content has been hired to do work for clients large and small.
+As a writer and editor, my company has been hired to do work for clients large and small.
 One of my first gigs was for a very prestigious asbestos law firm, and I personally wrote hundreds of pages for their website… none of which is still on their website.
-Phenomenal Content has also written content for one of North America’s largest staffing agencies, the World Series of Poker, Caesars Casino, at least one other Fortune 500 company, and so on.
+My company – which is currently inactive as of February 2023 – has also written content for one of North America’s largest staffing agencies, the World Series of Poker, Caesars Casino, at least one other Fortune 500 company, and so on.
 We’ve also written plenty for small businesses that value quality content.
 One of them even told me about how they’d ditched us for a cheap content mill in India for a year, but you get what you pay for, and they asked us to re-write all the horrible content they ended up with.
 (I do pay my writers a living wage, so don’t come to me if you’re looking to pay $10 per page written.
 My writers get more than that in their cut of my fees.)

 Because of my blogging, I’ve appeared on local television (my local NBC affiliate) and national television (Anderson Live) to talk about parenting and mental health.
 I’ve spoken at social media conferences and given both solo and panel webinars.
 You can see more of the specifics on my media page, but even that list is incomplete simply because I’m terrible about keeping track.